Ownership & Task Lifecycle Redesign

 What’s the result

-Two due dates enforce customer promise vs internal processing
+Two due dates separated customer promise vs internal processing.

-Exceptions route through Supervisor / On-call with audit visibility
+Exceptions routed through Supervisor / On‑call with audit visibility.

 VALIDATION & ITERATION